shnitsel.clean#

 See shnitsel.vis.plot.filtration.validity_populations().

-• If True or 'intersections', will plot populations of
+• If 'intersections', will plot populations of

 trajectories satisfying intersecting conditions - If 'independent', will plot populations of trajectories satisfying conditions taken independently - If False, will not plot populations plot